Kejriwal promises 300 units of free power to every family, waiver of old bills in U'khand | Politics

 ''There will be no power cuts.
 Free electricity doesn't mean long outages.
 When we took over in Delhi 7-8 hours long power outages were common.
 We set that right,'' said the AAP leader who recently promised free electricity to every household in Punjab that consumes up to 300 units of power if his party forms government in the state next year.

-Kejriwal had last year announced 100 percent subsidy to those who consume up to 200 units of electricity in Delhi.
+Kejriwal had last year announced a 100 percent subsidy for those households which consume up to 200 units of electricity in Delhi.
 Consumers of 201-400 units received approximately 50 percent subsidy.

 In Uttarakhand, he said, every household will be provided 300 units of free electricity if the AAP forms the government.